thomas-melville/myNotes/General/Career_Development/Security/TLS_SSL.md

 secures one hostname or subdomain

 #### Wildcard ####
-secures an entire domain and all it's subdomains
+secures an entire domain and all its subdomains

 #### Multi-domain ####
 does what it says on the tin